Students can perfect their knowledge of the following languages and their associated cultures through minor programs:

 Comparative Cultures and Literary Studies Minor

 The CCLS Minor has a strong foreign language component and traditionally appeals to students who love language and culture and want to be active and marketable in the world.
-Participating departments are Classics, English, Fine Arts, History, Modern Languages and Literatures, Philosophy, Political Science, Theology, and Writing.
+Participating departments are Classics, English, Fine Arts, History, Modern Languages and Literatures, Philosophy, Political Science, and Theology.
 The minor requirement is six courses as follows:

 - One Introduction to Comparative Studies